SymfonyCasts/api-platform/sfcasts/ep3-custom-data/output-class.md

 ## Creating the Output Class

 So how do we start?
-By creating a class that has the *exact* field that should exist when a `CheeseListing` is *serialized*.
+By creating a class that has the *exact* fields that should exist when a `CheeseListing` is *serialized*.
 In `src/`, create a new directory called `DTO/` and inside, a new PHP class called `CheeseListingOutput`.

 For now let's *just* have a `public $title` property.

-I'm going use public properties for a few reason.
+I'm going to use public properties for a few reason.
 First, these classes should be simple and are only used for our API.
-And second, if you're using PHP 7.4, you can add *types* to the properties to still guarantee they're set correctly.
+And second, if you're using PHP 7.4, you can add *types* to the properties to guarantee they're set correctly.

 Anyways, we'll add more properties later, but let's see if we can get this working.